lightning-auriga/process.phenotypes/docs/source/surveycto_integration.md

 - In the dropdown labeled "File format:", select ".csv (default)"
 - Click "Export files"

-### Export the form defition spreadsheet from SurveyCTO
+### Export the Form Defition Spreadsheet from SurveyCTO

 - Navigate to the "Design" tab
 - Select "Download"
 - Select "Form files"
 - Click on "Spreadsheet form definition", which should be an xlsx file

-## Convert forms to process.phenotypes configurations
+## Convert Forms to process.phenotypes Configurations

-Assuming you've loaded the package in R (see [this page](execution.md) for details), you can use the function `parse.surveycto` to convert a SurveyCTO form spreadsheet into a set of yaml config files.
+Assuming you've loaded the package in R (see [this page](execution.md) for details), you can use the function `parse.surveycto` to convert a SurveyCTO form spreadsheet into a set of YAML config files.
 For example:

 ```R
 parse.surveycto("surveycto_form.xlsx", "responses_in_wide_form.csv", "HW", "dataset-specific-config.yaml", "shared-model-config.yaml")